 The Practical Nursing program prepares you to provide comprehensive care for clients’ physical and psychosocial needs.
 Nursing courses provide basic knowledge and skills in the medical-surgical, geriatric, maternity, pediatric, and mental health nursing areas.
 Courses also focus on care giving, communication, teaching, professional, and managerial roles.
 Local health facilities provide the opportunity to participate in supervised clinical/preceptor experience.

-Your acceptance to the Practical Nursing program is contingent upon successful completion of a nursing application packet and the program entrance assessment and HESI A2.
+Your acceptance to the Practical Nursing program is contingent upon successful completion of prerequisite courses and the program entrance assessment, HESI A2.
 In addition, you must have a high school diploma (with a 2.0 grade point average) or a High School Equivalency Diploma.
 You must complete prerequisite courses with a grade of “C” or higher.
 You also need three years of science completed at the high school or post high school level (with a grade of “C” or better).
 An academic background in life sciences is recommended.

-You must hold a 75-hour Certified Nurse Aide Certificate prior to taking Fundamentals of Nursing, PNN659.
+You must hold a 76-hour Certified Nurse Aide Certificate prior to taking Fundamentals of Nursing, PNN659.